bryantvu/HuaweiQuickApp-WebviewSample/README.md

   <img src="pictures/device_downloads.jpg" height="500"/>
 </kbd>

-### Embedded WebView component
+### Embedded Web element vs Webview

+This sample implements the web element that is defined in the HTML section of the UX file versus a webview that is loaded programmatically.
+The web element has the advantage that a developer can control the UI around it, but the URL must be predefined.
+On the other hand, the webview URL does not need to be predefined and can load a path entered by the user.
+The downside here is that it loads over the existing page and a developer has little control on the UI around the webview.

-Uncomment the web object located at the end of the template object at the top of the page of /src/Hello/hello.ux and comment out the rest of the contents within the parent div.
+The source code includes a section that implements the Webview instead of the embedded web element.
+To switch to this implementation, uncomment the web object located inside the template at the top of the page of /src/Hello/hello.ux and comment out the rest of the contents within the parent div.

 ```html
 <template>